Enabling our customers to reduce emissions and save energy

 Digital solutions, such as remote meeting services and connected smart transport have a great opportunity to enable CO2 emission reductions and energy savings in other industries.

-In 2020, we developed a model for estimating customers’ GHG emissions reductions and energy savings through the use of some of our products and services with clear enablement potential.
-Based on products and services delivered during and before 2020, we estimate that these products and services helped reduce over 490,000 tons of GHG emissions, the equivalent of over 3,5 million return trips by air between Stockholm and Helsinki.
+Since 2020, we track “enablement effects” for some of our products and services: remote meetings and IoT for buildings, transports and utilities.
+Based on products and services delivered during and before 2021, we estimate that these categories enabled GHG emission reductions by approximately 590,000 tons in 2021, the equivalent of over 4.3 million return trips by air between Stockholm and Helsinki.

 Going forward, we aim to expand the model to cover more of our services and to actively engage in industry collaboration to establish common calculation methods.